 Transforming Medicine and Health Through Scientific Research

-Duke is one of the largest biomedical research enterprises in the country, with more than $650 million in sponsored research expenditures annually.
-The Duke University School of Medicine includes the research efforts of 2,000 basic science and clinical faculty members who strive to transform medicine and health, locally and globally, through innovative scientific research and rapid translation of breakthrough discoveries.
+Duke is one of the largest biomedical research enterprises in the country, with almost $740 million in sponsored research expenditures annually.
+The Duke University School of Medicine includes the research efforts of 2,200 basic science and clinical faculty members who strive to transform medicine and health, locally and globally, through innovative scientific research and rapid translation of breakthrough discoveries.
 Their research, which extends from the bench to the bedside, has resulted in some of the world’s most significant medical and biological discoveries and has resulted in innovative new treatments for a wide range of human diseases.

 myRESEARCHhome provides a single location for research-related tasks and information, putting relevant applications, resources, and information - specific to researchers and their projects - in easy reach.
 It can be personalized even further to save time and effort.